 US Anti-Guerilla Tactics For Cu Chi Tunnels

-Above ground, the US Military had become aware of the Cu Chi tunnel network and especially it’s effectiveness.
+Above ground, the US Military had become aware of the Cu Chi tunnel network and especially its effectiveness.
 As a result of the unconventional nature of the Viet Cong resistance strategy, the US was not sure how to counter it.
 Indeed efforts to enter the tunnels and engage with the Vietnamese fighters underground proved ineffective.

 This was in large part due to the obscurity of the tunnel crawlspaces and the extensive use of deadly booby traps and trapdoors.
 Additionally, when encountered underground, the North Vietnamese would fiercely engage the intruders.